Virginia Emotional Support Animal Laws

 Housing Rights and Responsibilities

 In Virginia, housing rights for ESA owners are primarily supported by the FHA rather than state-specific legislation.
-Landlords must accommodate ESAs, but tenants are often required to provide verifiable documentation, typically in the form of an ESA letter from a licensed mental health professional.
+Landlords must accommodate ESA, but tenants are often required to provide verifiable documentation, typically in the form of an ESA letter from a licensed mental health professional.
 Virginia law aligns with federal mandates, ensuring that no additional state-based requirements override these housing rights.
-However, tenants have the responsibility to ensure their ESAs are well-behaved and do not cause damage or disturbances within the property.
+However, tenants have the responsibility to ensure their ESA are well-behaved and do not cause damage or disturbances within the property.

 Public Access and Accommodation